CPS353-Suny-New-Paltz/project-starter-code-yu-paz/README.md

 # Software Engineering Project Starter Code

-This system will find out if the input number is odd or even.
-For example, an input of '7' will have an output of 'odd'.
+This system will find the factorial of the input number.
+For example, an input of '4' will have an output of '24'.